benoit-dubreuil/fiber-config-generator/doc/research.md

 ### Inadequacies

 - The source code of voXSim is inaccessible.
+- A lot of time and efforts must be undertaken to patch, fix and adapt the library.
+- Simulation Generator does not have any feature related to the new requirements of the project.
 - Its strong cohesion with [MITK Fiberfox](https://docs.mitk.org/2018.04/org_mitk_views_fiberfoxview.html) pertains to its DWI roots.
 It is impossible to truly dissociate the brain white matter phantom from its DWI simulation, ergo a considerable amount of computer performance is wasted on this unneeded feature when generating a